kehantan/labbook/docs/protein/sds_page.rst

 **Procedure**

 #.
 Cover the gel with destaining solution.

-    * Can pour more destaining solution into the plastic container, as Kim wipes may absorb some of the solution.

 #.
 Surround the gel with Kim wipes.
 #.
 Place the plastic container on the rocking platform.
 #.
 Destain overnight.
 #.
 Decant the destaining solution.

-*Note:* I usually don't reuse destaining solution.

 Storage
 -------